COVID-19 Info Centre

 Now, when you’re ready, please consider getting started with a daily schedule, incorporating the tools above if you wish.
 This will help get your child ready for the next phase of learning, in which teachers will begin to reach out.

 Also, remember to do what you feel like you can.
 We’re all trying our best right now, and we know the situation in every home is different.
-Pick and choose the pieces that help you the most right now.
+Pick and choose the pieces that help you the most.
 And our teachers will soon be ready to step in and take over guiding your kids’ learning again.

 This is going to be new for all of us.
 But we’re optimistic that, in working together, we can create as much stability and continued growth for students as is possible in this challenging time.